Binky Michele Jones – Ombudsman Educational Services

 - Brent Potter – Kingman Unified School District

-Karen Callahan, President
+Karen Callahan, Past President

 Karen Callahan is founder and executive director of Genesis City, a youth services charity that serves to reclaim the promise of Arizona’s disenfranchised youth by providing them with an opportunity to re-enter the educational pipeline.
 Throughout her 23 year tenure at Genesis City, Karen’s programs have assisted over 5,000 (chiefly poverty-level) youth and their families in their pursuit of educational opportunity.
 In 1993, Karen also instituted Genesis Academy, one of the first alternative high schools in the metropolitan Phoenix area, where she continues to serve as principal.
 Karen received YWCA’s Tribute to Leadership Education Leader award in 2012, was honored by ASU’s Center for the Study of Race and Democracy as an “Architect of Change” in 2014, and was the recipient of the Golden Rule Education Award from the Arizona Interfaith Movement in 2015.
 Karen serves on the education committee of the Phoenix Community Alliance, and has been an active member of the Arizona Alternative Education Consortium since 2011.
 Karen is an Arizona native and ASU graduate.